-Historically, the number of individual and family health insurance applications submitted through our ecommerce platform generally increased in our first quarter compared to our fourth quarter and in our third quarter compared to our second quarter.
+Our individual and family health insurance commission revenue is influenced by the number of applications for individual and family health insurance we submit to health insurance carriers and the rate at which those applications turn into paying members.
+In periods prior to the fourth guarter of 2013, the number of individual and family health insurance applications submitted through our ecommerce platform generally increased in our first quarter compared to our fourth quarter and in our third quarter compared to our second quarter.
 Conversely, we generally experienced a decline or flattening of individual and family submitted applications in our second quarter compared to our first quarter and in our fourth quarter compared to our third quarter.
-This trend changed in the fourth quarter of 2013 and the first quarter of 2014 as a result of an increase in the number of individual and family applications submitted during the initial open enrollment period under health care reform which began on October 1, 2013 and ended on March 31, 2014.
-The number of submitted individual and family plan applications increased significantly, relative to historical levels, during the fourth quarter of 2013 and first quarter of 2014.
-We expect the number of submitted individual and family applications in the second and third quarters of 2014 to decline compared to prior periods.
-Revenue for the increased number of submitted individual and family plan applications in the fourth quarter of 2013 and the first quarter of 2014 was generally not recognized in those same respective quarters due to many of the submitted applications occurring at the end of each quarter.
-Approximately 50% of the submitted individual and family plan applications in the first quarter of 2014 were submitted during the last two weeks of March 2014.
-Also, the number of individual and family plan members per submitted application declined during the first quarter of 2014 as a higher percentage of individuals and smaller sized families submitted individual and family health insurance applications than in prior periods.
-At the same time, for plans effective in 2014 we have experienced higher approval rates on submitted individual and family plan applications when compared to prior periods.
+This trend changed in the fourth quarter of 2013 and the first quarter of 2014 as a result of a significant increase, relative to historical levels, in the number of individual and family applications submitted during the initial open enrollment period under health care reform that began on October 1, 2013 and ended on March 31, 2014, Additionally, following completion of the initial open enrollment period, the number of submitted individual and family health insurance applications decreased significantly during the second quarter of 2014, relative to historical levels, when only consumers with qualifying life events were able to purchase individual and family health insurance.
+However, since consumers are able to purchase short-term policies during the supplement enrollment period, which began on April 1, 2014 and ends on November 14, 2014, the number of submitted short-term health insurance applications, relative to historical levels, increased significantly during the second quarter of 2014.
+We expect the number of submitted individual and family applications in the third quarter of 2014 to decline compared to the same period in 2013, consistent with the decline we experienced in the second quarter of 2014.
+Conversely, we expect the number of submitted short-term applications in the third guarter of 2014 to increase compared to the same period in 2013.
+Revenue related to the increased number of submitted individual and family plan applications in the fourth quarter of 2013 and the first quarter of 2014 was generally not recognized in those same respective quarters due to many of the submitted applications occurring at the end of each quarter.
+For example, approximately 50% of the submitted individual and family plan applications in the first quarter of 2014 were submitted during the last two weeks of March 2014.
+Also, the number of individual and family plan members per submitted application declined during the first quarter of 2014 as a higher percentage of individuals and smaller sized families submitted individual and family health insurance applications than in prior periods but returned to historical rates in the second quarter of 2014.
+Our individual and family health insurance commission revenues are earned from each paying member.
+In the first quarter of 2014, we experienced higher approval rates on submitted individual and family plan applications when compared to applications submitted prior to the implementation of health care reform.
+Notwithstanding, in the second quarter of 2014, we experienced a decrease in the rate at which these approvals resulted in paying members, which adversely impacted our individual and family plan membership as of the end of the quarter ended June 30, 2014.